 Symptoms of High Blood Pressure

-Symptoms of hypertension are anxiety, headache (at back of the head), light headedness, vertigo, tinnitus (buzzing or hissing in the ears), altered vision or fainting episodes.
-On physical examination by ophthalmoscope, changes may be found in optic fundus (hypertensive retinopathy) whose severity varies from grades I to IV.
+- Altered vision.
+On physical examination by ophthalmoscope, changes may be found in optic fundus (hypertensive retinopathy) whose severity varies from grades I to IV

 Secondary Hypertension that occurs due to diseases like Cushing’s syndrome has symptoms such as moon face, truncal obesity, a hump of fat behind the neck/shoulder, glucose intolerance, or purple abdominal stretch marks.